lfishRhungry/zbanner/README.md

 masscan 10.0.0.0/8 -p110 --stateless --dedupwin2 65535
 ```

 Also use `--dedupwin` to set both window.
+Default win are 100M.

 Do not deduplicating for SYN-ACK: